Chart Color Schemes

 Health performance in Frankston South is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Frankston South faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is approximately 54% of the total population (~10,312 people), compared to 51.2% across Greater Melbourne.
+The rate of private health cover is approximately 54%, covering about 10,312 people, compared to 51.2% across Greater Melbourne.

-The most common medical conditions are arthritis and mental health issues, impacting 8.7 and 7.9% of residents respectively, while 67.4% declared themselves completely clear of medical ailments, compared to 65.0% across Greater Melbourne.
-As of 2016, the area has 22.4% of residents aged 65 and over (4,305 people), which is higher than the 17.9% in Greater Melbourne.
-Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.
+The most common medical conditions are arthritis and mental health issues, affecting 8.7 and 7.9% of residents respectively.
+About 67.4% of residents declare themselves completely clear of medical ailments, compared to 65.0% across Greater Melbourne.
+As of 2016 (the latest available data), 22.4% of residents are aged 65 and over, totaling 4,305 people, which is higher than the 17.9% in Greater Melbourne.
+Health outcomes among seniors present some challenges, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health